13MS/medicaldevices/README.md

 Created using the Apostrophe Boilerplate v2.

-Designed and created by 13milliseconds for ASHES nonprofit, in collaboragtion with Peace is Loud.
-The website was created after the release of The Bleeding Edge on Netflix and the following campaign.
+Designed and created by [13milliseconds](https://13milliseconds.com) for [ASHES nonprofit](https://www.ashesnonprofit.com), in collaboration with [Peace is Loud](https://peaceisloud.org/).
+The website was created after the release of [The Bleeding Edge](http://bleedingedgedoc.com) on Netflix and the following campaign.

 ---------------